 \subsubsection{High-frequency expert opinions with linearly growing variance}

 Now we consider another asymptotic regime arising in models in which a higher arrival frequency of expert opinions is only available at the cost of accuracy.
 We assume that the expert views arrive at equidistant time points and the variance $\varianceexp$ of the views $Z_k$ grows linearly with $n$.
-This reflects that contrary to the above setting with constant variance now investors are not able to gain arbitrarily much information in a fixed time interval.
+This reflects that contrary to the above setting with constant variance now investors are not able to gain an arbitrary amount of information over a fixed time interval.